Enhancing our community through parks, programs, and service.

 .

-Frontier High School
+April 14th-16th @ Frontier High School

 The EPR District is currently collaborating with the Town of Elizabeth and the Elizabeth School District on a master planning effort for parks, recreation, open space (PROST), and trails within the community.
 The project is being substantially funded through a grant from GOCO, and the master plan process will include extensive outreach to residents to learn their needs and desires for community parks, recreation amenities, open space, and trails.
 The District also hopes to gage resident desire for a recreation center facility as proposed within the Casey Jones Park Master Plan.